teddysun/xray-plugin/README.md

-# Yet another SIP003 plugin for shadowsocks, based on xray
+## Yet another SIP003 plugin for shadowsocks, based on Xray-core

 ## Build